CakeMuffin/Transport-Madness/README.md

 # Transport-Madness
-Game about delivering crates to a delivery point in time.
-Avoid obstacles and don't lose crates.
-Each delivery gives you money and additional time proportional to amount of delivered crates.
+Game about delivering crates to a warehouse.
+Avoid obstacles and traffic.
+Delivery gives you money for each crate.

 GDD https://docs.google.com/document/d/1AxIWiO5XKLhDO9OjQjDlbLHE5h_KjekToAJCK9Wanx8/edit?usp=sharing